Jainish1604/resume-generator/README.md

 # resume-template

-*A simple Jekyll + GitHub Pages powered resume template.*
+*A simple Jekyll + GitHub Pages powered resume template to  make your life it simple.*

 ![img](images/screenshot.png)